Big Brother Brasil 9: Housemates

+Future appearances

+In 2025, Francine Piaia, with his husband Júnior R, appeared in Power Couple Brasil 7, they finished in 12th place.

 Voting History

 The voting table below records whom each housemate voted to nominate on the diary room during his or her time in the House.
 The Head of Household vote (cast in front of the other housemates) automatically nominate one housemate from eviction.
 Then, the other housemates voting and if the vote is tied, the HOH breaks the tie (all this types of vote count for the total number of nominations received).